octavio-polari/octavio-polari/README.md

 ###

 <div align="left">
-    Click <a height="50" alt="my-links-site logo" href="https://octavio-polari.github.io/My-Links/" target="_blank">here</a> to go to my site that has all my links
+    Click <a rel="noopener noreferrer" height="50" alt="my-links-site logo" href="https://octavio-polari.github.io/My-Links/" target="_blank">here</a> to go to my site that has all my links
 </div>

 ###